The Effect of Non-Smooth Payoffs on the Penalty Approximation of American Options: Solution of a Variational Formulation

 \subsection{The American Put and Other Payoffs with Convex Kinks}

 The following result is an extension of the one in \cite{Lions_ApplVarIneqStochControl} to jump diffusion, and to accommodate kinks.
-In the proof, we work with weak coercivity instead of coercivity, and account for the loss of regularity at kinks explicitly. \begin{theorem} Consider an American put option, i.e. let $\psi$ be given by
+In the proofs, we work with weak coercivity instead of coercivity, and account for the loss of regularity at kinks explicitly.